Dr. M. Stephens

 Context Book Review/Reflective Essay

-Students will read one book selected from a list provided below, and write a 500 word reflection relating the topic and focus of the book to libraries or information environments, technology and the focus of our course.
+Students will read one book selected from a list provided and write a reflection relating the book to their chosen community, information behaviors, technology and the focus of our course.
+(Course Learning Outcomes: #1, #2, #3)

 Commenting, Engagement and Participation in Course Blogging Community